-As a silver lining to a very cloudy 2020, the United States announced the latest addition to its "Best Idea."
-On December 27 West Virginia's New River Gorge became the state's first national park and the nation's 63rd.
-Already regionally popular thanks to top-tier rock climbing and paddling opportunities throughout its 73,000 acres, the New River Gorge's new designation as a national park is sure to elevate the area on a wider scale.
+As a silver lining to what was a very cloudy 2020, the United States announced the latest addition to its "Best Idea."
+On December 27, 2020, West Virginia's New River Gorge became the state's first national park and the nation's 63rd.

-In short, there is one more good reason to see the USA's greatest outdoors now.
-And while you’re probably familiar with some of the more popular national parks – namely Great Smoky Mountains, Grand Canyon, Yellowstone, and Yosemite – you might not know about the 12 newest national parks and where to find them.
+Now there is one more good reason to see the USA's greatest outdoors.
+And while you’re probably familiar with some of the more popular national parks – namely Great Smoky Mountains, Grand Canyon, Yellowstone and Yosemite – you might not know about the 12 newest national parks and where to find them.

 New River Gorge – West Virginia